MJ Melendez Player Props: Royals vs. Rays

 MJ Melendez At The Plate

-- Melendez is batting .220 with 12 doubles, two triples, six home runs and 30 walks.
+- Melendez is hitting .217 with 12 doubles, two triples, six home runs and 30 walks.

+- In 58.6% of his 70 games this season, Melendez has picked up at least one hit.
+He's also had 12 multi-hit games.

-- He has scored in 25 games this year (36.2%), including multiple runs in six games.
+- He has scored a run in 25 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.